microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

   });
   ```

 1. Replace *// Sign in and sign out the user* with the following code.
-The **login** function gets an access token using HelloJS.
+The **login** function uses HelloJS to get token information.
+The listener in aad.js stores this information--including the access token--in local storage.

   ```
   // Sign in and sign out the user.